chef/chef/docs/dev/design_documents/client_exit_codes.md

     As a Chef user,
-    I want to be able to determine when a chef-client run is rebooting the node, so that Test-Kitchen/Vagrant/any outside tool can wait for node to reboot, and continue converging.
+    I want to be able to determine when a chef-client run is rebooting the node, so that Test-Kitchen/Vagrant/any outside tool can wait for the node to reboot, and continue converging.

 ## Specification